YarnSpinnerTool/YSDocs/getting-started/writing-in-yarn/tags-metadata.md

 # Tags and Metadata

-Yarn Spinner allows **tags** in nodes and lines.
-These tags (along with a few other things) make up the **metadata** of a node or line, which are never shown directly to the player.
+A _tag_ is a piece of information that you can add to content in Yarn Spinner that adds additional context or detail about that content.

-The primary purpose of metadata is to provide information to code that handles Yarn Spinner data and objects.
-Browse the [C# API](api/csharp) for the ways you can access this information from your code.
+There are two places you can add tags in Yarn scripts: you can add them to nodes, and you can add them to lines.
+Tags aren't shown to the user; instead, they're used by your game, or by Yarn Spinner itself.

 ## Tags in lines

-Tags are declared at the end of a line, and must always start with a *hash symbol* (#).
-With a few exceptions outlined in this page, they are mostly used by your own code, so it's up to you what content they should have, and how to handle them.
-Some example use cases are listed at the end of this page.
+Tags can be added to the end of lines and options.
+Tags on lines start with a *hash symbol* (`#`), and cannot contain spaces.
+You can add as many tags as you like to line, but they must all be on the same line in the script.

 Here's an example of a line with two tags: